dotnet/machinelearning/README.md

 [ML.NET](https://dotnet.microsoft.com/apps/machinelearning-ai/ml-dotnet) is a cross-platform open-source machine learning (ML) framework for .NET.

-ML.NET allows developers to easily build, train, deploy, and consume custom models in their applications using .NET, without requiring prior expertise in developing machine learning models or experience with other programming languages like Python or R. The framework provides data loading from files and databases, enables data transformations and includes many ML algorithms.
+ML.NET allows developers to easily build, train, deploy, and consume custom models in their .NET applications without requiring prior expertise in developing machine learning models or experience with other programming languages like Python or R. The framework provides data loading from files and databases, enables data transformations, and includes many ML algorithms.

-With ML.NET, you can train models for the following scenarios:
+With ML.NET, you can train models for a [variety of scenarios](https://docs.microsoft.com/dotnet/machine-learning/resources/tasks), like classification, forecasting, and anomaly detection.

-- Classification
-- Regression
-- Recommendation
-- Anomaly Detection
-- Time Series Forecasting
-- Clustering
-- Ranking
-- Image classification
-- Object detection

 You can also consume both TensorFlow and ONNX models within ML.NET which makes the framework more extensible and expands the number of supported scenarios.